-The Continuum Fingerboard uses MPE and MPE+ to communicate with other devices and programs.
-MPE is a Midi standard for expressive controllers.
+The Continuum Fingerboard can use MPE and MPE+ to communicate with other devices and programs.
+MPE is a Midi standard for multi-channel performance controllers.
 MPE+ is Haken Audio’s extension to MPE.
 This page explains the need for MPE+, and then gives details for implementing MPE+.

 Advantage of MPE

-MPE standardizes communications from expressive controllers to synthesizers.
-It was possible to send fingers’ X,Y,Z position (pitch, front-back, pressure) from controller to synthesizer via Midi before MPE — the Continuum Fingerboard did this for over a decade before MPE.
+MPE standardizes communications from multi-channel performance controllers to synthesizers.
+Before MPE it was possible to send fingers’ X,Y,Z position (pitch, front-back, pressure) from controller to synthesizer via Midi — the Continuum Fingerboard has successfully done this for almost two decades.
 But without a standard, it was challenging and time-consuming to configure the controller and the synthesizer to make things work properly.
-With MPE this process is much simplified.
+The purpose of MPE is to simplify this process.

 MPE is missing a few essential features required to make full use of the Continuum Fingerboard.
 The Continuum Fingerboard has a faster and more accurate sensing system than other controllers; MPE+ allows the Continuum Fingerboard to transmit and receive this additional information.